Welcome to Creative Arts, Years 7-12

 artsVoice is published quarterly by Rach Kirsten, the Creative Arts Advisor for Secondary Education in the NSW Department of Education and Communities.

-The Australian Curriculum: The Arts Foundation to Year 10 has been finalised by ACARA, and has been endorsed by all Education Ministers.
-It is anticipated the curriculum will soon be published by ACARA.
+The Australian Curriculum: The Arts Foundation to Year 10 has been published by ACARA.
+You can view the curriculum here.

 BOS Memorandum to Principals - 24 July 2013

 The Board of Studies NSW released a memorandum to Principals - Update on NSW syllabuses incorporating the Australian curriculum (24 July 2013), advising for Creative Arts (and other K-10 learning areas not included in Phase 1), that:

 Any decisions about adopting the Australian curriculum, developing syllabuses, and planning subsequent implementation will be made only after thorough consultation with NSW stakeholders.